lkodinsson/MARS/Core/PHB.md

 ### Focus (FP)

-Focus is used to cast spells and perform special abilities.
+Focus is used to use powers, cast spells, and perform special abilities.

 ### Initiative (INIT)